Security Culture Matters when IT is Decentralized

-Decentralized structures can give organisations powerful agility and speed up the deployment of new technologies.
-But the cost of decentralisation is that it’s hard to ensure decisions are made consistently and with all the right considerations in mind—which is a very real problem when it comes to security.
+Decentralized structures can give organizations powerful agility and speed up the deployment of new technologies.
+But the cost of decentralization is that it’s hard to ensure decisions are made consistently and with all the right considerations in mind—which is a very real problem when it comes to security.
 Fifty-six percent of CISOs in EY’s 2021 Global Information Security Survey said their teams are consulted late or not at all when company leaders make time-sensitive strategic decisions.
 More than a quarter (27%) said that, at least to some extent, the speed of technology rollouts prevents suitable cybersecurity involvement.

 This puts CISOs and their security teams in a tough spot.
-On the one hand, they’re accountable to protect the organisation against cyber harms, and the attack surface keeps growing.
+On the one hand, they’re accountable to protect the organization against cyber harms, and the attack surface keeps growing.
 On the other, if they become an impediment to flexibility and responsiveness, they risk creating internal rifts between security and the business.

 1. Create a security culture—and seek visibility

 Decentralized IT combined with a “we need it yesterday” mindset can result in technology procurements that overlook security.
-There’s also the risk of shadow IT, which can’t be addressed just by banning unauthorised apps and devices: when people are sufficiently motivated, they find a way to work around prohibitions.
+There’s also the risk of shadow IT, which can’t be addressed just by banning unauthorized apps and devices: when people are sufficiently motivated, they find a way to work around prohibitions.

 The key is for IT security teams to cultivate an enterprise security culture so that all players at every level consider security and understand their specific role in assuring it.
 This requires widespread education: training for Board members, executives, and senior management in data protection, regulatory compliance, risk management, and more; and for staff about threats they may not be aware of, such as the perils of public WiFi.
 It also requires some degree of ‘translation’—converting technical IT security concepts into plain-language explanations that help non-technical audiences understand the potential impacts for the business.

 When thinking about security becomes a company-wide reflex, people are more likely to seek IT input as they make decisions about apps, devices, and other solutions.
-Even so, IT teams need to reach out proactively and continuously across the organisation to gain visibility as early as possible into procurement processes so they can have a say.
+Even so, IT teams need to reach out proactively and continuously across the organization to gain visibility as early as possible into procurement processes so they can have a say.